Skip navigation.

 Looking Up: Wonders of the Night Sky features four pieces by Bruce Lazarus, including

-• "Between Points A and B" from Guide to the Winter Sky – a meditation on space and time for SATB and piano ("Vastness beyond measure, countless worlds and size without end")
+• "Between Points A and B" from Guide to the Winter Sky – a meditation on space and time for SATB and piano [Listen]

 David Bass Like Jonathan Coulton, David Bass sang close harmony at Yale